Outdoor Education

 Overnight Trips

-Multiple overnight trips throughout the year afford students the opportunity to learn basic camping skills and “Leave No Trace” principles.
-They also extend their outdoor technical skills on new rivers and rock faces that can't be reached on a day trip.
-Shared experiences like this also build strong bonds among teachers and students, which serve as the foundation for our relationship-based learning community.
+Three overnight trips throughout the year afford students the opportunity to practice camping skills and Leave No Trace principles at destinations that can't be reached on a day trip.
+Whether they are searching for a campsite in the rain or distributing marshmallows, students develop expedition behavior: determination for the group to succeed.
+Shared experiences build strong bonds among teachers and students, which serve as the foundation for our relationship-based learning community.

 Service Learning